-Synchrony Bank — Formerly known as GE Capital, Synchrony Bank nearly tops our list with a 1.40% APY for a 12 month CD.
-If you’re willing to put your money away for just three more months, the 15 month CD can reward you with a 1.55% APY.
+Synchrony Bank — Formerly known as GE Capital, Synchrony Bank offers a high interest rate for a 12 month CD.
 Synchrony Bank offers a range of CDs from three-month terms to five-year terms, and the minimum deposit required is $2,000.

-The Synchrony online savings account offers an APY of 1.20% with no minimum deposit required.
+The Synchrony also offers a competitive rate for their online savings accounts and with no minimum deposit required.
 If you’re looking to invest for retirement, you can also open up a traditional or Roth IRA CD.
 The interest rates are identical to that of high yield CDs but with tax benefits.

-Goldman Sachs Bank – Offering the best current rate on a one year CD, Goldman Sachs sports a terrific 1.50% APY.
-In fact, Goldman Sachs is also the only Bank on our list to offer a six year CD term with an APY of 2.45%.
+Marcus — Offering the second-best current rate on a one-year CD, Marcus sports a terrific APY.
+In fact, Marcus is also the only Bank on our list to offer a six-year CD term.
 That APY is the highest of any CD term offered by the five banks you see featured here.
 There is a $500 minimum deposit required to open a CD account, and early withdrawal penalties do apply.

-The Goldman Sachs Bank savings account has a 1.20% APY and was recently rated by MONEY magazine as the best standalone account for savings in 2016.
-Unlike some of the other banks however, Goldman Sachs Bank is a little light on their other product offerings.
+Marcus savings account also has a high interest rate and was rated by MONEY magazine as the best standalone account for savings in 2016.
+Unlike some of the other banks, however, Marcus is a little light on their other product offerings.
 CDs and online savings are currently their only online deposit accounts.

-Discover Bank — Discover Bank currently offers one year CD term at 1.35% APY.
-As you work your way up the Discover CD scale, the interest rates can get as high as 2.35% (on a 10 year term).
+Discover Bank — Discover Bank currently offers one year CD term.
+As you work your way up the Discover CD scale, the interest rates get higher with the highest on a 10 year term.
 The minimum deposit to open a CD with Discover is $2,500.

 Discover Bank also very recently launched an online checking account with cash back.
-All account holders can earn 1% cash back on every single debit card transaction.
-If you’re gunshy about owning a credit card and taking advantage of rewards programs, this kind of account is a perfect match.
-Lastly, the Discover Savings Account currently offers a 1.15% APY and has no minimum deposit requirement.
+All account holders can earn 1% cash back on up to $3,000 in debit card purchases each month.
+This means the potential for $360 a year in cashback!
+If you’re gun-shy about owning a credit card and taking advantage of rewards programs, this kind of account is a perfect match.

 12 Month CD vs High Yield Savings Account